 0.3 Index of Definitions

-This book attempts to balance convention and new ideas.
-The core ideas are foregrounded right here for convenience, however they will make the most sense within the narrative context of this book.
+A book that does not redefine terms is a book by nobody for nobody in particular.
+Below are key terms and their definitions, to distinguish you and me.
 Links to those primary contexts follow each definition.
 Note that, because this list is statically generated, there will be slight discrepancies with definitions in main text as sections become updated.
 (Last revised: v2.15).

 - A GOAL names an ideal future outcome, and requires a PLAN to intentionally achieve it. (c2.38)